Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 Continuously keep

-stirring by adding lemon juice, and ginger garlic water.
-Stir a little then add
+stirring by adding lemon juice and ginger-garlic water.
+Stir a little, then add

 hot water along with the bones.
 Bring it to a boil and add green chilies and